 From the tracks that define a moment to the sounds that shape an identity, award-winning poet and novelist Lavinia Greenlaw hits replay on her celebrated memoir, The Importance of Music to Girls.

-In this special event, Greenlaw, with the help of composer Harry Escott and a celebrated dancer, shimmies, side steps, pirouettes and boogies through the pivotal songs that make up the soundtrack to her life, exploring the intricate relationship we all have with music from early encounters as children to the formative experiences of adolescence.
+In this special event, Greenlaw, with the help of composer Harry Escott and dance artist Julia Cheng, shimmies, side steps, pirouettes and boogies through the pivotal songs that make up the soundtrack to her life, exploring the intricate relationship we all have with music from early encounters as children to the formative experiences of adolescence.

 Following the performance, there will be a 1970s Village Hall Disco, with a playlist specially curated by Greenlaw herself.